Top Tips for Travelling as a Family in Japan

 Public transport

-There are a number of train apps you can download but we mostly used Google maps, it gave directions to walk, trains to catch, times of trains, lines they were on and in Tokyo, exits to take from the stations (which was super helpful).
+There are a number of train apps you can download but we mostly used Google maps for getting around, it gave directions to walk, trains to catch, times of trains, lines they were on and in Tokyo, exits to take from the stations (which was super helpful).
 It was not fail proof though and sometimes did not recognise when we were underground.
 So we did have a few times when we ended up walking in circles – all part of the adventure!

 Shoes and socks!